What is Headless SEO and How Does it Affect SEO?

 • That is, within the canonical tag, they should point to their URL.

-Regarding canonicalization, e-commerce sites have some extra layers of difficulty because they often have to manage significant duplicate content issues linked to categories and filters.
+Regarding canonicalization, e-commerce sites face additional challenges due to the need to manage significant duplicate content issues associated with categories and filters.

-In this case, it’s advisable to collaborate with your development team to find the best approach for defining canonicalization rules for your business.
+In this case, it’s advisable to collaborate with your development team to determine the best approach for defining canonicalization rules tailored to your business.

 e.
 Define Your XML Sitemap Setup

-There are a few things to consider when asking the developers to create an XML sitemap.
+There are several factors to consider when requesting that developers create an XML sitemap.

-You have to state in your request that your sitemap is not static and must be updated regularly.
+You must state in your request that your sitemap is not static and needs to be updated regularly.
 If your website changes often, you may want to update the sitemap daily

 If you want the content that you launch to be added quickly, you should have the option to delete your sitemap’s cache and regenerate it on demand.

-To determine which pages will be included in your sitemap, you must define the rules.
+To determine which pages will be included in your sitemap, you must define the rules that govern its inclusion.
 You must simply include:

 • Indexable URLs